adlnet/lrs-conformance-test-suite/README.md

 ### Description

 This is a NodeJS project that tests the 'MUST' requirements of an LRS and is based on the ADL [testing requirements](https://github.com/adlnet/xAPI_LRS_Test/blob/master/TestingRequirements.md) repository.
 This is not meant to be a comprehensive test.
-New tests will be periodically added.
+New tests will be periodically added based on the testing requirements.
 Currently, this test suite does not support authenticated LRS endpoints.

 ### Installation